 campaign name and

-If a column (or columns) are designated as unique but there are duplicates, the duplicate rows will not be imported.
+If a column (or columns) is designated as unique but there are duplicates, the duplicate rows are not imported.

 Before you can upload your data into MBI, check that it is formatted according to the guidelines in this section.

 $ % # /.
-If a column name contains a comma, it will be split into two columns when the file uploads.
-Additionally, we recommend that there be less than 85 columns in the file to optimize update speed.
+If a column name contains a comma, it is split into two columns when the file uploads.
+Also, Adobe recommends that there be fewer than 85 columns in the file to optimize update speed.